raubana/NeverEndingDungeon/README.txt

 This project hasn't been tested yet on other operating systems, but it should run on most Linux distributions and some of the most modern Mac OS's.

-(NOTE: You will not need these below dependencies if you're going to run the executable.)
 To run the source-code on any OS, you'll need:

  - python 2.7.x (I'd recommend 2.7.8, since it's the most stable.)